zhaoshenzhai/mathwiki/Notes/cauchys_theorem.md

 ## Cyclic {{< link file="group_action" display="Actions" type="references" >}}

-We present a direct proof of Cauchy’s Theorem, as follows.
+We present a more direct proof of Cauchy’s Theorem using the technology of group actions.

 <div class="space"></div>